Bachelor of Science, Major in Kinesiology (Clinical Exercise Science)

 14

 The following minor cannot be paired with this degree program: Minor in Kinesiology.
+The Sport Coaching minor is allowed to be paired with this degree program.

 For students admitted to the Master of Science in Athletic Training (MSAT) 3+2 degree.
-These courses will be replaced with graduate level courses in the MSAT program (shown in parentheses).
+These courses will be replaced with graduate-level courses in the MSAT program (shown in parentheses).

-ENGL 3330Intro to Technical Writing3
+ENGL 3330Introduction to Technical Writing3

 KINE 4375Kinesiology Research Methods3